 - Before serving, sprinkle with feta cheese

-Help your kids understand just how important eating veggies are by sharing with them these fun tips and 18 nutritional facts.
+Help your kids understand just how important eating veggies are by sharing with them these 18 nutritional facts and tips.
 This salad includes cucumbers, so if you missed my blog on 25 Unique and Surprising Benefits of Cucumbers, take a peek here.
 And don’t forget to check out the additional tips for your children at the end.

 18 Benefits of Tomatoes, Peppers and Sea Salt

 (or 18 reasons why every member of the family should eat this tasty summer salad!)

 Share with your kids these awesome benefits they will experience when adding tomatoes to their diets:

 1. Contains the Important Carotenoid Lycopene: Anticancer Properties

 Phytochemicals or carotenoids are what give veggies and fruits their beautiful colors and protect the plants from disease.
 When we eat them, we enjoy the full benefits of that protection.
 Lycopene is the carotenoid that gives the tomato its beautiful red color and provides many lifesaving nutrients.

 For starters, lycopene has anticancer properties and protects against a host of different cancers including:

 Needless to say, it packs a pretty powerful punch.
 And the lycopene found in processed tomatoes such as sauces, soups, or paste is more effective than raw tomatoes for reducing cancer risk.
 So, bring on the pizza (as long as it’s the healthy version)!